santi753/IU-OOP-Python-Habit-Tracker-app/Simple Habits/README.md

   - To check, type `python --version` in PowerShell
   - If not installed, download it from python.org
 - Ensure you're in the correct directory (Program folder) when running the commands

+> **Note**: While these instructions are for Windows users, the application can be run on MacOS and Linux with very similar steps,
+> just adjusting the commands for the command line or Terminal instead of PowerShell.

 ## Usage